 To become a responsible global citizen.

-The North Island has plenty of rivers, volcanic regions, secluded beaches, tall forests, rainforests and rural landscapes.
-Some projects take place in and around Auckland, nicknamed the ‘City of Sails’, as it lies between two picturesque harbours surrounded by sandy beaches and beautiful islands.
-The city itself has plenty of parks and gardens to explore in your free time, plus plenty of cafes and shops.
+The North Island has plenty of rivers, volcanic regions, secluded spectacular beaches as well as tall forests, rainforests and rural landscapes.
+Projects take place in and around Auckland, nicknamed the ‘City of Sails’ as it lies between two picturesque harbours, surrounded by sandy beaches and beautiful islands.
+The city itself has plenty of parks and gardens to explore in free time, plus plenty of cafes and shops.
 Projects also take place across the North Island in and around Hamilton.
 This is the country’s largest inland city, set in the green and lush heart of ‘Lord of the Rings’ film country.
 Recently, projects have been taking place in Wellington, which is the capital of New Zealand.
 Much of your time will be spent at your project site, but if you build in some extra travel time then take the opportunity to explore the South Island where a world of adventure awaits!

 Details & Costs